We are a visibility platform for all women working above and below the line behind the camera with big plans.

 Small shout out to everyone who makes up 51% of the population, you know who you are & you’re doing great.
 (We did say small!)

-Primetime hopes to provide a simple solution to one of the industry’s most frequently asked questions in addition to providing a promotional platform and support network for our members.
+Primetime hopes to provide a simple solution to one of the industry’s most frequently asked questions in addition to providing a promotional platform to make searching and hiring brilliant professionals easy.
 So this is good news for everyone.

 So thank you to all the gatekeepers out there who are committed to creating change.
 And thank you to all our male allies too, we cannot do this without you.